hyochan/expo-relay-boilerplate/README.md

 </RelayEnvironmentProvider>
 ```

-With Suspense, handing fetch errors works exactly the same way as handling rendering errors by defining `<ErrorBoundary>`
+With Suspense, handling fetch errors works exactly the same way as handling rendering errors by defining `<ErrorBoundary>`

 ### useFragment